-Today, I want to convince you to become a rebel, to simplify complex subjects, to connect the dots, to create your own path, to develop a thick skin, to be remarkable, to be generous, and to make a difference.
+Today, I want to convince you to become a rebel, simplify complex subjects, connect the dots, create your path, develop a thick skin, be remarkable, be generous, and make a difference.

-Let me share a few things that you need rethink that society, parents, teachers, bosses, and politicians keep telling you to do.
-Society wants you to produce very little, consume a lot, to conform to the status quo, to obey the rules, and to hide behind your weaknesses.
+Let me share a few things that you need to rethink that society, parents, teachers, bosses, and politicians keep telling you to do.
+Society wants you to produce very little, consume a lot, conform to the status quo, obey the rules, and hide behind your weaknesses.

-Speaking up, being alone, and breaking off the group is not something that society encourages you to do.
+Being alone and breaking off the group is not something that society encourages you to do.
 Individuals who are crazy and brave enough to leave the herd will find themselves isolated from the masses.
 If you find yourself alone, and creating work that matters, do not worry – others will join you.
-Refusing to live an average life goes against our brain hardwiring, our biological instincts, and social norms.
+Refusing to live an average life goes against our brain hardwiring, biological instincts, and social norms.
 Do it anyway.

 “Status quo, you know, is Latin for 'the mess we're in” Ronald Reagan